 Types of Leukemia

 All types of leukemia develop when bone marrow cells undergo mutations known as leukemic changes.
 While healthy cells grow and divide at the rate necessary to replace old and damaged cells, leukemic changes can dramatically speed up that process.
-Over time, the resulting accumulation of mutated cells can outnumber the healthy white blood cells, red blood cells and platelets in the body, leading to the various types of leukemia.
+Over time, the resulting accumulation of mutated cells can outnumber the healthy white blood cells, red blood cells and platelets in the body, leading to leukemia.

 These broad categories are combined and classified into the four main types of leukemia, which are: